laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/firmware/README.md

 Running ``make`` in a console window in this directory builds the firmware.
 The resulting *firmware.bin* and *firmware.hex* are located in the build directory.

 Running ``make program`` flashes the firmware, assuming you are using the [LCP81x-ISP](https://github.com/laneboysrc/LPC81x-ISP-tool) tool.

+Files in the firmware root directory are source code that is processor hardware independent.
+The *hal/* folder contains processor-specific light controller functionality such as MCU initialization, GPIO, SPI, UART etc.
+*LPC8xx/* contains header files provided by NXP for the LPC812 MCU. *light_programs/* contains example light programs you can use for reference.
+Output files of the build process are placed in the *build/* folder.